 Members of the C-Suite (top level executives) can be intimidating.
-They've got chaotic schedules and bounce from meeting to meeting.
+They've got chaotic schedules and bounce from meeting to meeting planning growth strategies.
 You know their limited time is precious.
 Capturing their attention is hard and maintaining it can be downright impossible.
 Their approval is a coveted gem.

 The key to obtaining success in marketing for the C-Suite is identifying what role the CEO and the top executives really have in the Buyer's Journey process.
 Once you've identified that, you'll be able to create a marketing program designed to get the ideal person the correct information at the right time.

 Within the last decade, modern technology has changed the way B2B organizations operate.
 So what are the new best ABM marketing strategies?
 Top executives don't wait for employees to solve their problems.
 Businesses now employ CEOs who are proactive and will do what all buyers do when faced with a problem—Google.
 Executives now proactively search for recommendations and solutions themselves, referencing a plethora of business-focused websites.
 This shift in the problem-solving process creates a window for marketers to educate and inform the CEO at points along the buying process when he/she is in the learning stage and receptive to hearing solutions.
 Essentially, the internet now allows you an opportunity to interact directly with the CEO and get the right information in front of her.